-Like WhatsApp, Kik Messenger is another phone-only app that lets people communicate in various ways over their smart phones.
+Like WhatsApp, Kik Messenger is another phone-only app that lets people communicate in various ways over their mobile devices.
 Unlike WhatsApp, though, it works through Internet or data streams instead of the regular phone service.
-It's also completely free to use (like WhatsApp is now), though it does show advertisements.
+Similarly to WhatsApp, it's also completely free to use, though it does show advertisements.
 Kik Messenger is modeled after BlackBerry's messaging service.

 Developed by the Tencent group from China, WeChat is practically its own mobile-exclusive social network.
 It allows chat through text, voice, and video, as well as teleconferencing and the exchange of pictures, videos, voice messages, or GPS locations.
 It also contains features such as peer-to-peer payment services, as well as channels for public organizations that you can subscribe to or use to access their services!

 Check out our full WeChat course to learn more about WeChat and how to use it.

 LINE is the brainchild of Japan's Naver Corporation.
 It contains many similar functions to WhatsApp, including address book importing, group creation, and multiple chat formats.
 It also contains other functions such as social games, the ability to customize your messages or interface with stickers and themes, and the possibility of "hidden chats" that get deleted after a set amount of time.
 LINE is available on both phones and computers, though you can only access your account from one specific device of each.